joesan/joesan-me/content/about.md

 # Joesan is my handle :smile:

-Here you will find some content, some thoughts, some experiments, some something that I do in my spare time.
+Here you will find some content, some more content, some thoughts, some experiments, some something that I do in my spare time.
 My memory is so volatile, so I thought it is a good idea for me to write them off somewhere and that somewhere is this blog!
 This is my blog!
 This is how I feed my curiosity!
 Have a look at my [recent blog articles here](https://www.bigelectrons.com/posts/)